tatukristiani/mymoviesreact/README.md

 This project utilized React.js to build the front-end and also node.js was used in the process.
 IDE used for the project was WebStorms 2021.3.2 version.
 The REST API is hosted on heroku and the source code can be found here -> [REST API](https://github.com/tatukristiani/mymoviesapi)
 Swagger documentation is also available for the REST API here -> [Swagger Documentation](https://moviesoftwareapi.herokuapp.com/api/api-docs/)
+**NOTE!** The Swagger document doesn't use the real server for securit reasons.

 # Some of the functionalities of the software